twistedpair/lustforge.com/content/post/2014-10-29-why-choose-aws-over-digital-ocean.md

   - EC2
 ---

-There' sno shortage of [shills][0] for Digital Ocean VM hosting on [HackerNews][1] lately.
+There's no shortage of [shills][0] for Digital Ocean VM hosting on [HackerNews][1] lately.
 They [extol][2] the wonder of DO and disparage AWS.
 I view these accumulations of calumnies with curiosity, searching for the cogent retorts from AWS mavens.
 Finally, I broke down and threw [$5][3] at a DO plan to see what I was missing.
 Turns out I'm not missing a thing.

 ## The Good
 - Modern CSS feel with candy buttons and very simple, limited UI